elvissteinjr/DesktopPlus/docs/user_guide.md

 Sets the width and height of the key.
 100% is the size of a standard key and compatible with common key size definitions.

 - **Label** (not available for "Blank Space"-type keys):
 The label displayed on the key.
-The text is horizontally and vertically centered on the key as a whole (as opposed to per-line centering of action button labels).
-100% height keys typically fit two lines of text.
+The text is horizontally centered per-line, and vertically centered on the key as a whole.
+100% height keys typically fit two lines of text (three fit barely, but not recommended).
+Per-line centering can be changed to left or right alignment by appending "##L" or "##R" to the end of a line.

 - **Cluster**:
 Assign clusters to keys to allow selectively disabling them in the settings later.
 As "Blank Space"-type keys are also part of clusters, the assignments has to be chosen carefully to not break the layout when toggling them.